SecondeJK/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 ### Get Vonage application Id

 Obtain your Vonage API Application id.
 You can access the existing applications in the [dashboard](https://dashboard.nexmo.com/voice/your-applications).
-If you don't have an application already you can create the new application via [Nexmo CLI](/client-sdk/setup/create-your-application).
+If you don't have an application already you can create the new application via [Vonage CLI](/client-sdk/setup/create-your-application).

 ### Get Firebase project Id